tietoevry-infra-as-code/terraform-azurerm-caf-vnet-spoke/README.md

 ## Custom DNS servers

-This is an optional feature and only applicable if you are using your own DNS servers superseding default DNS services provided by Azure.
-Set the argument `dns_servers = ["4.4.4.4"]` to enable this option.
+This is an optional feature and only applicable if you are using your own DNS servers superseding default DNS services provided by Azure.Set the argument `dns_servers = ["4.4.4.4"]` to enable this option.
 For multiple DNS servers, set the argument `dns_servers = ["4.4.4.4", "8.8.8.8"]`

 ## Subnets

 This module handles the creation and a list of address spaces for subnets.
 This module uses `for_each` to create subnets and corresponding service endpoints, service delegation, and network security groups.
 This module associates the subnets to network security groups as well with additional user-defined NSG rules.

-This module creates 2 subnets by default: Application Subnet and Database Subnet and both subnets route the traffic through the firewall if enabled in hub network.
+This module creates 2 subnets by default: Application Subnet and Database Subnet and both subnets route the traffic through the firewall.

 ## Virtual Network service endpoints